 Salary Info and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported in May 2015 that the average salary earned by general and operations managers working at amusement parks and arcades was $88,250 a year.
-Generally speaking, the employment of general and operations managers in all fields is expected to increase by about 7.1% between 2014 and 2024, per the BLS.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported in May 2018 that the average salary earned by general and operations managers working at amusement parks and arcades was $92,720 a year.

 Degree options vary on what task the amusement park manager is hired to do, and a bachelor's degree is required at minimum.
 They may hold a specialized degree in theme park management, which is not commonly offered, or a degree in an applicable field.